With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 At various Pride events I've already attended this year, I noticed many more people

-While I don't remember see any more than one rainbow
+While I don't remember seeing any more than one rainbow

-triangle on one guy's left butt-cheek and a couple of double male symbols last year
+triangle on a guy's left butt-cheek and a couple of double male symbols in previous years

-(both of which inspired me to get my now year-old stylized rainbow triangle on my
+(both of which inspired me to get my now year-old stylised rainbow triangle on my

-left bicep), this year I spotted not only a greater number of Pride markings but
+left bicep), recently I've spotted not only a greater number of Pride markings but

 Ryan's own Pride tattoo.
 Photo by Ryan Faas.